Qinka/Qinka-Blog/post/haskell/overloadedlabels.md

 ## Type class: `IsLabel`

 If you want to use the "OverloadedString" extension, and "OverloadedList" extension, you need to know how to give the instance.
 It's same to "OverloadedLabels".
-But befor that, we need to know how this extension is defined.
+But before that, we need to know how this extension is defined.

 ```haskell
 class IsLabel (x :: Symbol) a where